-Yeasts, tiny fungi-like organisms found on plant leaves, flowers and in soil and saltwater, assist in the decomposition and recycling of plants and algal.
+Yeasts, tiny fungi-like organisms found on plant leaves, flowers and in soil and saltwater, assist in the decomposition and recycling of plants.
 Yeasts also play an important role in human culture and history – imagine a world devoid of beer, wine and bread.
 Commercially, yeasts produce alcoholic beverages by fermenting rice, wheat, barley, and corn, and in the baking industry they are used to help dough to rise.
 Brewer’s yeast – a rich source of protein, B vitamins, niacin, and folic acid – is often taken as a supplement.

 Candida albicans is a saprophyte, a common yeast-like fungus that survives by eating dead tissues.
 Normally this organism is present in the blood, gastrointestinal tract and vaginas of warm-blooded animals.
 Candida also lives in the folds, creases, and wrinkles of our skin.